exogen/graphbrainz/doc/schema.md

 # Fields indicating the begin and end date of an entity’s
 # lifetime, including whether it has ended (even if the date is unknown).
 type LifeSpan {
+  # The start date of the entity’s life span.
   begin: Date

+  # The end date of the entity’s life span.
   end: Date

+  # Whether or not the entity’s life span has ended.
   ended: Boolean
 }